pudly/schmopera-hugo/content/articles/idomeneo.md

 More than beautiful people or stylistic precision, I instead craved some hints of real humanity in these archetypal figures.
 Once-removed as they seem from their places in history books, there are still traits of mere mortals to pull out of these characters.
 Idomeneo is a parent, Idamante and Ilia are young and in love, and Elettra is rejected; if these aren't universal qualities, I'm not sure what is.

-All of these disconnects resulted
+The end result of all these disconnects: it was difficult to care about the people in this opera.

 *
 * heaving male form (Neptune)